bikayze-gif/AppTQW/replit.md

 **Server Framework**: Express.js with TypeScript

 **Session Management**:
-- Express-session with MemoryStore (development) or connect-pg-simple (production capable)
+- Express-session with PostgreSQL backend (connect-pg-simple) for production persistence
+- Fallback to MemoryStore in development if PostgreSQL is unavailable
 - 6-hour session timeout with activity tracking
 - HTTP-only cookies with secure flags in production
 - CSRF protection via sameSite: "strict"
+- Sessions stored in PostgreSQL table: `session`

 **Security Features**:
 - Bcrypt password hashing (10 rounds)